 #2) Click on Work Items that come up on the Admin screen

-Every Work Item type has an Editor Presentation which is actually how the form will finally look for an end user.
-Once the Attributes are defined it has to be added to the Editor Presentation.
+Each Work Item type has an Editor Presentation which is how the form will finally look for an end user.
+Once the attributes are defined it has to be added to the Editor Presentation.